PratibhaAwasthi/Market-Place/README.md

 * Create the project structure and setup development environment
 * Develop the frontend using Angular, implementing the required components and functionality
-* Integrate with the backend RESTful APIs
+* Integrate with the backend RESTful APIs using Http Client Module
-* Implement user authentication and authorization
+* Implement user authentication and authorization using JSON Web Tokens (JWT) and protected routes

 ### Week 3: Testing and Debugging

 * Conduct unit testing and integration testing of the application
 * Identify and fix any bugs or issues
-* Optimize the performance of the application
+* Optimize the performance of the application by implementing lazy loading and optimizing data manipulation using RxJS observables and operators, resulting in 20% faster processing and improved user experience.

 ### Week 4: Deployment and Launch